Get Free Shipping on your order now! Don't miss out!

 Helpful?

-Q: null I am trying to fill pinholes in the gelcoat following sandblasting of my bottom to remove the existing layers of bottom paint.
+Q: I am trying to fill pinholes in the gelcoat following sandblasting of my bottom to remove the existing layers of bottom paint.
 I plan to excavate the pin holes slightly with a Dremel tool to open them up to permit them to be filled more readily.
 I am considering using Totalfair as the filler before applying multiple coats of Interlux 2000e epoxy barrier coating.
 I have 2 questions: 1.
 Do I need to wet out the excavated pin holes with epoxy (I use West System 105) prior to applying Totalfair?
 2. If I should wet-out the pin holes with epoxy, to avoid amine blush and the work involved in removing it, can I apply the Totalfair when the West System 105 epoxy is partially cured?
 Thankyou for your help!

 2 Answers